nomemory/andreinc-site/_posts/2021-04-22-writing-a-universal-chess-interface-client-in-java.md

 On Windows:

 ```
-Why are you using Windows for programming ?
+Why are you using Windows for programming?
 ```

-After installation, to start Stockfish just type `stockfish` in your terminal.
+After installation, to start Stockfish, just type `stockfish` in your terminal.

-Another interesting engine to work with is [Leela Chess Zero](https://lczero.org/).
+Another exciting engine to work with is [Leela Chess Zero](https://lczero.org/).
 You can install this as well from the command line: `brew install lc0`.

 ## Listing supported options

 As per protocol definition, the first command you need to submit is `uci`.
-After the engine receives `uci` on its `stdin`, he will initialise the UCI interface, and he will identify himself with a line that starts with `id name`.
+After the engine receives `uci` on its `stdin`, it will initialize the UCI interface and identify itself with a line starting with `id name`.

 Then, all the supported options the engine implements are going to be listed on lines starting with `option name <option_name> type ...`.

-After a successful initialisation, the engine will always print on the output: `uciok`.
+After successful initialization, the engine will always print on the output: `uciok`.

 ![gif]({{site.url}}/assets/images/2021-04-22-writing-a-universal-chess-interface-client-in-java/startstockfish2.gif)